emanuel-minetti/large-file-uploader/README.md

 # Large File Uploader
 This project is aiming to implement an JavaScript uploader for large files.

-Its main goals are:
+Its main goals are (above of the obvious one of uploading large files):
-- Customizable
+- Customization
-- ES5 compliant
+- ES5 compliance
-- Enabling Multithreading
+- Enable Multithreading
-- HTTP Connection Errors tolerable
+- Tolerance to HTTP Connection Errors
 - Good documentation

 What's not included: